anp/moxie/CONTRIBUTING.md

 During development all non-tool crate versions should be suffixed with `-pre` indicating a pre-release of some kind.
-To release a version of a crate, publish a commit to `origin/main/HEAD` without the pre-release suffix.
+To release a version of a crate, publish a commit to `origin/main/HEAD` without the pre-release suffix, making sure to update CHANGELOGs appropriately.
 The project's continuous integration ensures that any "release" versions (without `-pre`) have been published to crates.io.

 After a release, all version numbers should be incremented and have `-pre` re-appended.
-PRs are expected to bump the version number of the crate they're modifying behind the `-pre` suffix.
+PRs are expected to bump the version number of the crate they're modifying behind the `-pre` suffix as well as updating the relevant CHANGELOGs.

 #### New crates